Karen and Tom Rutledge Institute for Early Childhood Education

 - Submit the application along with the required documents via postal mail to the program coordinator, Dr. Rebecca Maddas by November 15.
 Candidates who meet this deadline will receive first consideration for the fall 2019 semester.
 The required documents include:

 -- Your high school transcript sealed in an envelope

 -- Your official SAT, ACT, PAPA, or Praxis Core scores

 After review of your application, you will be informed of your candidacy and the next steps in the process, which will include a writing sample and an interview.

-Applications will open July 1 for the fall 2020 semester.
+Applications will open July 1 for the upcoming semester.